Language-Research-Technology/ldaca-website/content/working-with-data/license-share-govern/index.md

 title: "License, Share & Govern"
 ---

-<SimpleHero breadcrumb="Working with Data > License, Share & Govern" title="License, Share & Govern Data" description="License, share & govern description goes here."/>
+<SimpleHero breadcrumb="Working with Data > License, Share & Govern" title="License, Share & Govern Data" description="Guidance for licensing, sharing and governing data in alignment with FAIR and CARE principles."/>

 <SimpleNavigation
+  title="Caring for and sharing collections ethically" description="Language data is always connected to people.
+We have a responsibility to govern and share language collections in ways that respect the rights of the people represented in the data.
+Data licensing is a way of describing who can access the data and how it can be used, allowing you to share it responsibly.<br>Find guides and examples for creating a data license, support for sharing data with appropriate access controls and insights for applying Indigenous Data Governance over the life of your collection."
   :contents="[
     { label: 'Guides', href: '#guides' },
     { label: 'On the blog', href: '#on-the-blog' },